Introduction to Agile Lifecycle

 - The regular release of working solutions.

-- Testing at the completion of every step to assure the quality.
+- Testing after every step to assure quality.

 4. Production & Testing

-Before releasing the final product/software, the software is tested by the quality assurance team to detect any defects, bugs, faults, or errors and record wins and losses.
+Before releasing the final product/software, the quality assurance team tests the software to detect any defects, bugs, faults, or errors and record wins and losses.
 This phase also supports the ongoing software release and feedback from the client and users.
 The client and the users are guided on how to use the software.
 This phase ends when the release is slated for retirement.
 The various tasks performed in the production and testing phase are:

 - Testing and debugging of the system.